mabdulkadr/Intune-Scripts/Intune-App-Tools/README.md

 * **Local-only repair:** `Repair-CompanyPortal` modifies the local device (removes and reinstalls the Company Portal package) and never contacts Graph.
 It requires elevation and the `msstore` source.
 * **Interactive vs. unattended:** Leave `-TenantId`/`-ClientId` unset for interactive delegated sign-in; supply them plus `-ClientSecret` or `-CertificateThumbprint` for unattended app-only runs.

-> **Attribution:** Adapted in part from github.com/ugurkocde/IntuneAutomation (Ugur Koc, MIT) — see THIRD-PARTY-NOTICES.md.

 ---

 ## 👤 Author